Isosorbide

-Use
+Uses

-Isosorbid
+Isosorbide

-Because of its pronounced hygroscopicity, isosorbide is used as a humectant and in medicine as an osmotic diuretic (for the treatment of hydrocephalus) and acute angle-closure glaucoma.
-The two secondary hydroxy groups make isosorbide a versatile platform chemical accessible from renewable resources.
+Because of its pronounced hygroscopicity, isosorbide is used as a humectant and in medicine as an osmotic diuretic for the treatment of hydrocephalus and acute angle-closure glaucoma.
+The two secondary hydroxy groups make isosorbide a versatile platform chemically-accessible from renewable resources.
 As a diol, isosorbide can be mono- or biderivatized using the standard methods of organic chemistry, such as nitration, esterification, etherification, tosylation, etc., and converted into compounds with interesting properties or into monomeric units for novel polymers.